Finishing Caldwell's Doors

 PREPARATION FOR FINISHING

-- Before applying the first coat of finish, remove all handling marks, raised grain and other undesirable blemishes by sanding all surfaces with 180 grit sandpaper.
+- For the best results when staining a door, we recommend using a professional finisher!
+Before applying the first coat of finish, remove all handling marks, raised grain and other undesirable blemishes by sanding all surfaces with 180 grit sandpaper.
 For doors with shaker sticking, lightly ease the outside edge of the sticking with sandpaper.
 To avoid cross-grain scratches, sand with the grain.
 NOTE: small amounts of grease, oil or pitch can be wiped clean with mineral spirits.

 - Adjust or align components if necessary before finishing.
 Wood panels “float” and may be knocked into alignment with a wood block and hammer.
 Be careful not to damage door.